QuickBooks Receipt Capture: 10 Methods Compared

 Can QuickBooks read line items from a receipt?

-No. QuickBooks Online OCR extracts only header-level data: vendor name, transaction date, total amount, and the last four digits of the payment card.
-It does not extract individual line items, SKUs, quantities, or per-item tax.
-If you need line-item detail — for example, to split an Amazon order across multiple expense categories or to track SKUs for COGS — you need a dedicated OCR tool like Dext or AutoEntry that publishes the extracted line items to QuickBooks as a structured bill.
+Current Intuit help describes header-level extraction: vendor name, transaction date, total amount, and the last four digits of the payment card.
+Do not assume the native Receipts flow will produce detailed line items, SKUs, quantities, or per-item tax.
+If you need line-item detail — for example, to split an Amazon order across multiple expense categories or to track SKUs for COGS — evaluate a dedicated OCR tool like Dext or AutoEntry and verify the current QuickBooks publishing behavior before choosing.

 Does QuickBooks automatically scan my inbox for receipts?